UltraViolet33/post-messages/README.md

 # Post-Message

-This is a little pratice of POO in PHP with a very little database !

 The user writes a message with his username and the message is displayed under the form.

 ## Classes